Bet365 Bonus Code CBSBET365: Bet365 offering $300 bonus for Week 1 NFL betting for Vikings vs. Bears on Monday Night Football

-Bet365 Bonus Code CBSBET365: Bet365 offering $300 bonus for Bears vs. Vikings on Monday Night Football
+Bet365 Bonus Code CBSBET365: Bet365 offering $300 bonus for Vikings vs. Bears on Monday Night Football

 New bet365 users can claim $300 in bonus bets with the bet365 bonus code CBSBET365, with a first wager of $5 or more on Monday Night Football

-The latest bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more, and the Week 1 NFL schedule concludes with the Chicago Bears hosting the Minnesota Vikings on Monday Night Football.
-Chicago is coming off a 5-12 season, while Minnesota went 14-3 last year.
-There are also 11 MLB games and a WNBA contest between the Atlanta Dream and Connecticut Sun on Monday's sports schedule.
+The Chicago Bears and Minnesota Vikings will square off on Monday Night Football in the final NFL game of Week 1, and the latest bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more.
+Minnesota swept the season series in this rivalry last year, but Chicago enters the 2025 season with a new head coach.
+Monday night's sports schedule also brings a full slate of MLB games along with a WNBA showdown between the Atlanta Dream and Connecticut Sun.
 Click here to get the newest bet365 bonus code and take advantage of one of the best sportsbook promos:

 How to claim the bet365 bonus code